 Searching for an IP address or subnet will also present a Kill States button which, when clicked, will remove all states originating from or going to the entered IP address or subnet.

 For systems with extraordinarily large state tables, filtering can be a requirement.
 The Require State Filter option on General Configuration Options prevents the firewall from displaying state table content until the user filters the state table output.
 This prevents the page from attempting to display too much data.

 The State column for each state table entry provides information necessary to determine exactly what is happening with the connection.
 Each state entry contains two values with a colon between them, marking which value represents the state of the source (left), and which represents the destination (right).

 A few of the most common state types are:

-For TCP connections, the side with this status considers the connection closed, or no traffic has been received.
+For TCP connections the side with this status considers the connection closed, or the firewall has not received any traffic.

 A TCP connection is considered fully established by this side.